openplans/openblock-old/docs/install/demo_setup.rst

 =========================================

 These instructions will install the software in a similar configuration to `the OpenBlock demo site <http://demo.openblockproject.org>`_.
-To start a custom application, please see :doc:`custom`
+To start a custom application instead, please see :doc:`custom`.

 .. _demo_quickstart: